 It is best to have financial documents dating back several years, as opposed to just the recent past.
 For long marriages, documents for the past five years should be adequate.
 If the marriage did not last five years, you should have documents for the entire period.

-Personal information you should present to the divorce attorney include your wedding date, birth dates for both spouses, birthdates for children, social security information, information about previous marriages, prenuptial or postnuptial agreements, and medical records etc.
+The personal information you should present to the divorce attorney includes your wedding date, birth dates for both spouses, birthdates for children, social security information, information about previous marriages, prenuptial or postnuptial agreements, and medical records, etc.

 It is paramount that you are prepared before filing for divorce.
 The Monroe, NC divorce attorneys at Perry, Bundy, Plyler & Long, LLP can help you understand what documents you need in your divorce case.
 Call 704-289-2519 today for an initial consultation.